Thesni Khan

 Thesni Khan is an Indian actress who appears in Malayalam films, television, and stage.
 She made her acting debut through Daisy in 1988.
 She is widely known for the portrayal of character roles.
 In 2020, she contested in the second season of Malayalam reality TV series Bigg Boss.
-Thesni is currently an active celebrity vlogger on the YouTube channel "Thezbeen's".
+Thesni is currently an active celebrity vlogger in YouTube channel "Thezbeen's".

 Personal life

 Her father, Ali Khan, was a magician.
 In her early days, Thesni used to assist her father during magic shows conducted on various stages.
 She later studied at Cochin Kalabhavan.